 Any disruption to medical supply exports, cause by the chaos of tariffs, border checks and regulatory issues, could delay NHS patients from accessing treatments and pose serious risks.

-Health Secretary and now a Tory leadership candidate, Matt Hancock, confirmed that the UK Government told drug companies and the NHS to stockpile six weeks’ worth of medical supplies, out of fear of shortages of essential drugs.
+Health Secretary, Matt Hancock, confirmed that the UK Government told drug companies and the NHS to stockpile six weeks’ worth of medical supplies, out of fear of shortages of essential drugs.

-What’s more, he admitted the cost of securing storage for stockpiling medicines would amount to tens of millions of pounds – passing the burden to the taxpayer for the Tories’ ideological obsession.
+What’s more, he admitted the cost of securing storage for stockpiling medicines has already amounted to tens of millions of pounds – passing the burden to the taxpayer for the Tories’ ideological obsession.

 — Nick Eardley (@nickeardleybbc) July 24, 2018